-The withdrawal is effective on the date the Enrollment Services Office receives the Registration Form from the student with photo ID - OR - the date the Enrollment Services Office receives the online request to drop/withdraw.
+The withdrawal is effective on the date the Enrollment Services office receives the Registration Form from the student in person with photo ID - OR - the date the student withdraws from the class online.

 You should not assume you will be dropped for non-attendance or non-payment.

 Withdrawal Policies and Procedures for fall, spring and winter quarters

 - A class officially dropped before the 10th business day of the quarter will not appear on your transcript.

 - Beginning the 11th business day and through the eighth week of the quarter, classes formally dropped will post to your transcript with a withdrawal grade of "W."

 - No withdrawals will be accepted after the Friday of the eighth week of the quarter.